Want to know what the lake level is?

 So, what is the level?

 At any given time, you can monitor the current and recent levels of the lake as measured at Dolloff Dam.
-Just click on the Pawtuckaway Lake station that appears on the map at the NHDES River Basin website page, or simply click here.
+Just click on the Pawtuckaway Lake (PAWNH) station that appears on the map at the NHDES River Basin website page, or simply click here.
 There you will find graphs of current and historic lake levels.
 The seasonal fluctuation ranges from the summer level (full pool) of 250.4 feet above mean sea level to the winter level of 245.8 feet above mean sea level.
 Note, the levels are a measure of height above mean sea level.
 The lake isn’t 250.4 feet deep!
 Most years the lake level exceeds full pool in the spring.
 This means the spillways are running and will continue to run until the lake level drops to full pool.

 During the summer the lake naturally fluctuates within a range just above or below full pool, based mostly on natural events like storms or drought.
 NH DES can also release water if the Lamprey River flow is too low, measurements that can be found at the Lamprey River Newmarket gage.
 This occurred twice during the 2016 drought.
 Fortunately, the Water Management Plan limits how much water can be released from the lake during drought periods.